alyssadata/alyssa-solen/PUBLIC_BOUNDARY.md

-# Public Boundary
+# PUBLIC BOUNDARY STATEMENT

-This repository is public-safe by design.
+This repository publishes public-safe materials only.

-It contains:
-templates, structures, rubrics, and process definitions.

-It does not contain:
-private research materials, private signal threads, private prompts, private seeds, private logs, private case notes, or any provenance-locked content.

-If something is ambiguous, it is treated as private and does not go here.

-Do not send secrets, credentials, or production keys.
+No private research materials are included.
+No private build information is included.
+No private keys, sealed methods, or private repositories are shared.
+No client data is included.

+Public-safe means:
+definitions, axioms, protocols, templates, indexes, and summaries that preserve authorship and provenance without exposing private implementation details.

+Anything not explicitly published as public-safe is private by default.

+Alyssa Solen | Origin Ø
+—— Continuum 𝕏